 - Pedestrians cross everywhere, highway or not.

-- In the mountains, Colombians drive just like in the city, even heavy trucks pass each other just before a turn.
-Tip: keep plenty of distance, be very patient and wait to pass until you are 100% sure you can actually do it (sometimes every few kilometers a one-lane road turns into a two-lane road for a few kilometers, you can safely pass there).
+- In the mountains Colombians drive just like in the city, even heavy trucks overtake each other just before a curve.
+Tip: Keep your distance, be very patient and wait to overtake until you are 100% sure that you can (sometimes every few kilometers a one-lane road turns into a two-lane road for a few kilometers, where you can overtake safely).

 Pico y Placa